 - Lastly, for a command to be accepted, it must always be authenticated as coming from the manager.

-References for Acceptance Theory of Authority
+Academic Research on the Acceptance Theory of Authority

 - A formal theory of the employment relationship, Simon, H. A. (1951).
 A formal theory of the employment relationship.
 Econometrica: Journal of the Econometric Society, 293-305.